Skip to main content

 Once a new capability exists, the job isn't over.
 How a change lands with users determines its real impact.

 Communicating updates with clarity can improve adoption, reduce confusion, and strengthen trust.
 Thoughtful announcements, context for why a change matters, and guidance on how to use new capabilities are all part of product work.
+If you want practical advice on this, our guide on how to write changelog entries that users actually read breaks it down.

 Great products aren't just built—they are understood.